vvivivivv/beyond-binary-hackathon/README.md

 ### 🎙 Voice-Controlled Navigation
 - Users can explore pages entirely through natural language.
 Command the agent to "Read body," "Scroll to bottom," "Summarise", or "Find images".
+- Voice navigation commands are defined in `src/utils/constants.js`.
+- Detailed execution logs can be viewed using the browser’s `Inspect Element` (Developer Tools → Console).

 ### 👁 AI Vision AI & OCR
 - Image Analysis: For images missing alt-text, our agent uses semantic vision models to describe the scene (e.g., "A library with many books on a shelf").